By Alexis Blue, University Communications

 Unshared environment — or the twins’ independent experiences in life — had the biggest impact on both trust and distrust, with unshared experiences contributing 81 percent to distrust and 70 percent to trust.
 In other words, much of a person’s propensity to trust or distrust is neither inherited nor commonly socialized.
 It is instead influenced by unique experiences in life.

 “We all have a stock of past experiences that we draw on to help determine how we are going to behave in different situations, and future research should look at what particular types of life experiences could be the most influential on trust or distrust,” Reimann said.
 “Disposition to trust, however, is not a product of experience alone; genetic influence is also significant.
 But we don’t see the same genetic influence with distrust.”

-Top image courtesy UA News.
+Top image by StockSnap, courtesy Pixabay.
 This article originally appeared in UA News.